Places to Volunteer in Tulsa

 Idealist.org is another website that connects users with volunteer opportunities once they specify their skills, interests, and location.
 If you are interested in catapulting a career in nonprofit, work the Idealist website is an effective resource for finding available jobs or internships.

 Another useful volunteering database is the Tulsa Area United Way.
-Unlike VolunteerMatch and Idealist, this website is tailored specifically for nonprofits within the city.
+Unlike VolunteerMatch and Idealist, this website is tailored specifically for nonprofits within the city of Tulsa.
 The core value of the Tulsa Area United Way is to "advance common good by focusing on the three building blocks of a better quality of life - education, health/safety, and financial stability."
 This is achieved by recruiting volunteers of various passions and areas of expertise, then linking them to non-profits they can support.
 Furthermore, this organization allows individuals to financially support charities around Tulsa.

 Areas of Interest